tsuACM/truman_acm_website/index.markdown

 **ACM has switched to weekly meetings this year!**

+**Meetings this semester have moved to Violette Hall 1144!**

-We hold meetings **every Monday in VH1148 at 6:00pm**.
-Executive meetings are held on Sundays at the same time.
+We hold meetings **every Monday in VH1144 at 6:00pm**.
+Executive meetings are held on Sundays on the second floor of Violette Hall.

 # Codeathon